94.7 The WAVE

+It all went terribly wrong when the site published “How to Become a Congressman.”

-Adele Will Perform at the GRAMMYs
+Bruno Mars to Perform at GRAMMYs

 As of January 31, 2017, CBS Local will no longer be a part of the mPLUS Rewards network.
 At that time, registered users will no longer accrue points by visiting CBS Local sites; however, users will be able to start earning and redeeming mPLUS reward points following the instructions below.